wn9237/rest_spec/markdowns/api/section_copytonotebook.md

 |renameAs|String||

 #### Response
-If successful, this method returns `, ` response code and [CopySectionModel](../resources/copysectionmodel.md) object in the response body.
+If successful, this method returns `200, OK` response code and [CopySectionModel](../resources/copysectionmodel.md) object in the response body.